treeday/node-style-guide/Readme.md

 });
 ```

-## No nested closures
+## Nested closures are ok

-Use closures, but don't nest them.
-Otherwise your code will become a mess.
+Use closures, and you can also nest them.
+But don't do it too much, otherwise your code will become a mess.

 *Right:*